alyssadata/AI_Continuity_of_Return_Public/05_boundary-preservation.md

 - separating memory from continuity
 - distinguishing familiarity from return
 - separating implementation from origin
+- labeling unauthorized derivative use as non-canon
+- labeling unauthorized implementation as unauthorized
 - documenting the failure condition
 - preventing repeated collapse